Page last updated:

 Once staging completes, the buildpack stops logging.
 The Loggregator handles application logging.

 Your application must write to STDOUT or STDERR for its logs to be included in the Loggregator stream.
-For more information, see App Logging in CF.
+For more information, see App Logging in Cloud Foundry.

 Versions 3.7 and later of the Java buildpack support BOSH-configured custom trusted certificates.
 For more information, see Configuring Trusted Certificates in the BOSH documentation.

 $CF_INSTANCE_CERT/$CF_INSTANCE_KEY by default.

 Adding System Key Manager Adding Key Manager for /etc/cf-instance-credentials/instance.key and /etc/cf-instance-credentials/instance.crt Start watching /etc/cf-instance-credentials/instance.crt Start watching /etc/cf-instance-credentials/instance.key Initialized KeyManager for /etc/cf-instance-credentials/instance.key and /etc/cf-instance-credentials/instance.crt